Preschool Teacher Job Description Sample - Free Template

 Working as a preschool teacher means meeting educational background requirements, as well as first-aid and safety.
 Here are examples of other conditions:

-- Bachelor's in early childhood education or a related field of study.
+- Bachelor's degree in early childhood education, early childhood education program, or a related field of study.

 - Valid license to practice (depending on departmental requirements).